epidemico/girder-plugin-development-sandbox/README.md

     watch_kill      # kills any Grunt watches
     watch_start     # restarts the Grunt watch
     watch_log       # tail the Grunt watch logs, useful for debugging

+## Virtual Machine restarts

+As you halt/restart the virtual machine, you may need to restart the Girder server and watch commands upon subsequent calls on `vagrant up`:

+    vagrant ssh
+    sudo su
+    watch_start     # restarts the Grunt watch
+    python -m girder# restarts the Girder server